Force over Distance: Chapter 39

 He felt the AI ratchet its control up a notch, and—

 Rush froze.
-Straight to a dead frame.
-Everything ground to halt.
+To a dead frame.

 “Oh my god,” Park said, in a small voice.